 Is everyone today a continuous learner?

 In an informal sense, yes.
 If a person consistently picks up knowledge and skills throughout their life, then they are continuously learning.
 However, this article is focusing on a narrower group of people.
-That is, people in workplaces whose learning is part of their jobs.
+That is, people in workplaces whose learning and online training are a part of their jobs.

 How can we create or adapt content for continuous learning?